 - You will not, however, be exempt from paying the renewal fee every five years.

 - State Board of Psychology has a "school psychologist-retired" license, which allows you to maintain a license at a reduced fee with no CE compliance.
 You may not, however, practice under this license.
 The benefit is that if you opt to reinstate your full license, there will be no penalty fee for having an expired license.
 You would be asked to show CE compliance and pay the full fee at the time of reinstatement.
-Assuming your license moves to SBP Jan.
+Assuming your license moved to SBP Jan.
 1, you would be able to seek the retired license when you renew in summer 2025.

 - The renewal fee – as set in law – will be $300.
 This will be required of everyone by Sept.
 30, 2025.